-In order to study how vegetation responds to drought, researchers compared the normalized difference vegetation index, or NDVI (a measure of greenness), to the Palmer Drought Severity Index, PDSI (a measure of how intense a drought is) from February 2000 to April 2017.
-White/blank areas in the study extent indicate an insignificant relationship between NDVI and PDSI or data gaps due to snow or cloud cover.
+In order to study how vegetation responds to drought, researchers compared anomalies in the normalized difference vegetation index, or NDVI (a measure of greenness), to the Palmer Drought Severity Index, PDSI (a measure of how intense a drought is) from February 2000 to April 2017.
+Blank areas in the study extent indicate an insignificant relationship between the NDVI anomaly and PDSI or data gaps due to snow or cloud cover.

 Data source: NDVI-PDSI layer derived from Dong et al. (2019) in Remote Sensing 11(24) [link].
 Burned area layer derived from CA FIRE FRAP, Fire Perimeters, updated May 2020.
-Fire hazard data from California Department of Forestry and Fire Protection.
 Retrieved from frap.fire.ca.gov.

-Acknowledgements: We would like to thank Chunyu Dong for sharing this NDVI-drought research.
+Acknowledgements: We thank Chunyu Dong for sharing the results of the Southern California vegetation-drought research.